Nadinerodriguez/qcfirst/README.md

 <img src="/VisualDesigns/mobile/manage-course(mobile).png" /><br />

 ## A summary of any differences between our visual designs and final outcome
 - In our Visual Designs, we initially wanted the form in our sign up and log in pages to be on the right side of the page.
 But for the final outcome, we decided to just put the form in the center of the page.
 We also removed the "table" for our schedule in our final outcome.
 Instead of a table, we have the courses listed in rows.
-We also added a few buttons here and there, but other than that, there aren't too much differences between our visual designs and final outcome.
+We also decided to remove the advanced search feature as users can just type their "specific" course in the search bar.